gavinest/blog/content/projects/zero-offset.md

 +++
-title = "ZeroOffset: Toggle UTC time in the menubar" date = "2025-02-05" weight = 1
+title = "ZeroOffset: Toggle UTC time in the menubar" date = "2025-02-05" updated = "2025-02-27"
+weight = 1
 [taxonomies]
   tags = ["hammerspoon", "lua", "macos", "open-source"]
 +++

+\[Update\]: ZeroOffset is now part of the official Hammerspoon Spoon [repository](https://www.hammerspoon.org/Spoons/)!
+View it on the Spoons page [here](https://www.hammerspoon.org/Spoons/ZeroOffset.html).

 [ZeroOffset](https://github.com/gavinest/ZeroOffset) is a lightweight tool that toggles UTC time in the MacOs menu bar.
-With optional hotkey settings, switching the timestamp on and off is seamless.
+Hotkey settings make switching the timestamp on and off seamless.

 If you work with system logs, workflow schedules, databases, or anything that relies on UTC time, ZeroOffset provides a quick and convenient reference.

 Built in Lua and the [Hammerspoon](https://www.hammerspoon.org/) framework, ZeroOffset is open-sourced under the MIT license.
 Installation and configuration instructions are available on the project's [Githhub page](https://github.com/gavinest/ZeroOffset).

-I submitted ZeroOffset to the official [Hammerspoon Spoon repository](https://www.hammerspoon.org/Spoons/) and am awaiting approval.

 **What is Hammerspooon?** I wrote a blog [post](@/posts/unlock-mac-productivity-with-hammerspoon.md) on the topic.